cmu-optimal-control/cmu-optimal-control.github.io/docs/course_notes/dynamics/lec1.md

 \end{align}
 $$

-Like above, in general, we get a root-finding problem in $u$:
+Like this pendulum example, we *generally* get a root-finding problem in $u$:

 $$
 f(x^{*}, u) = 0